 A generational quarterback talent who stunned the sports world by walking away from football at his peak to reclaim his life.

-Andrew Luck's story is one of immense promise and an equally profound personal choice.
-The son of an NFL quarterback, he seemed destined for the league, and his cerebral, powerful play at Stanford University made him the most coveted draft prospect in years.
-Drafted first overall by the Indianapolis Colts in 2012, he swiftly became the franchise's centerpiece, a throwback field general known for his bruising running and clutch fourth-quarter performances.
-He led the Colts to multiple playoff appearances, but his body paid a brutal price, absorbing hit after hit behind shifting offensive lines.
-In a move that reverberated across American sports, Luck, at just 29, announced his retirement in 2019, citing the cycle of injury and rehab.
-His departure, while mourned by fans, became a powerful statement on athlete autonomy and mental health.
-He has since returned to Stanford, not as a player, but in an executive role, shaping the next generation of talent.
+Andrew Luck was drafted first overall by the Indianapolis Colts in 2012.
+The son of an NFL quarterback, he played at Stanford University with cerebral, powerful style that made him the most coveted draft prospect in years.
+He swiftly became the franchise's centerpiece, a throwback field general who used bruising running and clutch fourth-quarter performances to lead the Colts to multiple playoff appearances.
+His body paid a brutal price, absorbing hit after hit behind shifting offensive lines.
+At just 29, Luck announced his retirement in 2019, citing the cycle of injury and rehab.
+His departure became a powerful statement on athlete autonomy and mental health.
+He has since returned to Stanford in an executive role, shaping the next generation of talent.

 1981–1996